piappl/robrex_mapping/README.md

 The software is composed of two modules.
 The first module 'kinect_calib' is used for kinect camera intrinsic and extrinsic parameters calibration.
 The second module 'surfel_mapper' is dedicated to efficient creation of 3D surfel maps using data from the Kinect sensor.
 The 'surfel_mapper' module relies on the visual odometry data that can be provided by Ivan Dryanovski 'CCNY RGB-D Tools' (Fast Visual Odometry and Mapping module) [ccny_rgbd_tools](https://github.com/ccny-ros-pkg/ccny_rgbd_tools).

 Both 'kinect_calib' and 'surfel_mapper' modules are available in the form of ROS nodes.
 The 'surfel_mapper' is additionally available as a stand-alone library.

+This code is at an experimental stage, and licensed under the GPLv2 license.

 Installing on Ubuntu 14.04
 --------------------------